thundergnat/Base-Any/README.md

     'raku'.&from-base(-36) == 'RAKU'.&from-base(-36); # 75428091766540

-For bases positive 2 through 36, Base::Any just hands off the transform to the built-in commands.
 A consequence to be aware of: `.&from-base().&to-base()` in radicies ±11 through ±36 may not round-trip to the same string.

+If a custom digit set is loaded, Base::Any makes no assumptions about case equivalence.

 ##### UNDERSCORE SEPARATORS